jaxwong/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-an EventAlias cannot be edited in order to enforce uniqueness
+an EventAlias cannot be edited in order to enforce uniqueness The event alias field included in the field is to identify which specific event you want to ammend.
 </div>

 Format: `edit-event ea/EVENT_ALIAS [en/EVENT_NAME] [st/START_DATETIME] [et/END_DATETIME] [d/DESCRIPTION]`